top of page

 Planning ahead helps keep your transaction stress-free.
 A few best practices:

-• Review county-specific fees for Belmont, Charlotte, and Gaston or Mecklenburg County
+Review county-specific fees for Belmont, Charlotte, and Gaston or Mecklenburg County (again, fees can differ based on the county lines)

 Working with a local agent ensures your numbers are accurate for your specific location and transaction.